BeeBeeBethC/The-Gardening-Club/README.md

 The Gardening Club is a club website that can be used to encourage people to join and learn how to garden.

+design section (color scheme throughout) highly focused on contrast for colour scheme typography, why fonts selected and used accessibility (sans/sans-serif) imagery, different aspects of the website design that are relevant features. wireframes across different devices/different perspectives.
+Mobile, Tablet, Laptop and Desktop.

 - - -

 ## Contents